-Best Vanguard funds for 2024
+Best Vanguard funds

 The best Vanguard funds today include the exceedingly popular and cost-effective Vanguard Total Stock Market ETF (VTI); the high-performing, large-cap focused Vanguard S&P 500 ETF (VOO); and the globally-minded, ex-U.S. Vanguard Total International Stock ETF (VXUS).